Bachelor of Counselling

 ECU has a scholarship program that provides many opportunities each year to students undertaking studies here.

 This course prepares you for a range of entry-level human services positions requiring counselling in both family and community services and in youth work.
-Your career options will vary depending on what subjects you choose to major in, as well as the electives you do.
-Entry level positions are also available in youth welfare services, including homeless support services, youth health, youth advice, advocacy and support programs.
-Employers of youth work graduates include Local, State and Federal Government, national charities and local community organisations.
+Employers of counselling graduates include Local, State and Federal Government, national charities, local community and private organisations.

 Possible future job titles